-	If your retirement income is generated in hard currency, you will find your earnings stretch further on the basics needed for everyday living than it would in Europe, the US or Canada, for example.
+If your retirement income is generated in hard currency, you will find your earnings stretch further on the basics needed for everyday living than it would, for example, in Europe, the US, or Canada.

 Whether you retire permanently in Mexico or live here say, only during the winter months, is up to you and your lifestyle choices.
 This will in all likelihood depend, on the most part, upon your social and family ties back home.
 It takes, on average, between 16-18 hours of traveling to get to Mexico (door-to-door) from Europe and between 6-12 hours from Canada/USA, which means either you, or your friends and family will need to make an effort to see each other.

 You may be able to own two houses and rent out whichever one you are not living in, thus providing an income and helping you to maintain both.
 Or you may rent in Mexico, using the proceeds of a house rented back home to pay for your rented stay in while you’re in Mexico.